devicefuture/digicron/README.md

 This is because this repo contains Git submodules which are used as libraries for the firmware and simulator.

 ## Building
-Before building for the first time, install dev dependencies:
+Before building for the first time, you will need to install the dev dependencies:

 ```bash
 ./build.sh --install-dev